ziqihuangg/Awesome-Evaluation-of-Visual-Generation/README.md

 <a name="3.2."></a>
 ### 3.2.
 Evaluation of Text-to-Image Generation

-+ Multidimensional preference score from [Learning Multi-dimensional Human Preference for Text-to-Image Generation](https://arxiv.org/abs/2405.14705) (2024-05-23)
++ Multidimensional Preference Score from [Learning Multi-dimensional Human Preference for Text-to-Image Generation](https://arxiv.org/abs/2405.14705) (2024-05-23)

 + [Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings](https://arxiv.org/abs/2404.16820) (2024-04-25)